-- Drs.
-A. Carolyn Levisson, secretary, was till her pension Student Psychologist at the Technical University of Delft and till end 2020 chair of the Vocational Committee
+- Carolyn Levisson, was till her pension Student Psychologist at the Technical University of Delft and is chair of the Subcommittee Vocational Programme

-- Rabbi Menno ten Brink, Dean of the Institute (without voting rights)
+- Rabbi Menno ten Brink, Dean of the Institute (hearer)

-This committee evaluates the candidates for the Rabbinic programme and makes a recommendation on the admission to the Academic Committee.
-This subcommittee consists of
+This committee evaluates the candidates for the Rabbinic programme and makes a recommendation on the admission to the Management Team.
+This committee consists of

-- Prof. dr. Irene Zwiep, chair of the Academic Committee
+- Prof. dr. Irene Zwiep, chair of the Training Committee

 - Rabbi Menno ten Brink, dean